johnmn3/injest/README.md

 > Note: In addition to improved speed, transducers also provide improved memory efficiency over finite sequences.
 So `x>>` may lower your memory usage as well.
 ## `=>>` Auto Parallelization
 `injest` provides a parallel version of `x>>` as well. `=>>` leverages Clojure's parallel [`fold`](https://clojuredocs.org/clojure.core.reducers/fold) [reducer](https://clojure.org/reference/reducers#_using_reducers) in order to execute stateless transducers over a [Fork/Join pool](http://gee.cs.oswego.edu/dl/papers/fj.pdf).
 Remaining stateful transducers are `comp`ed and threaded just like `x>>`.

-`=>>`'s execution groups are partitioned by the length of the sequence passed in divided by 2 plus the number of cores available.
-For instance, if you have 4 cores and you pass it a sequence of 1000 elements, the execution groups will be 166 elements in length.

 It doesn't work well for small workloads though, so for demonstration purposes let's augment our above threads:
 ```clojure